Android FAQ

 Android drops my connection after a few minutes, even with good signal strength.
 Can I prevent that?

-Is there a PIN code for pairing with Bluetooth 4 (Bluetooth Low Energy)?
+Is there a PIN code for pairing with Bluetooth 4 or 5 (Bluetooth Low Energy)?